Trips With Tykes

 So with spring break planning season in full swing, I wanted to recommend a few of our favorites!
 Spring break is an exceptionally good time to visit many destinations in California because the hotter areas of the state aren’t quite so hot yet.
 Plus, if you prefer the cold, the Sierras still have plenty of snow in March and April.

+If you are looking for a great place to vacation for spring break, California has so many places to consider!
 Here are my top 10 recommendations for the best destinations in California for spring break travel.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
-See our full disclosure policy here.)
+See our full disclosure policy linked in the menu at the bottom of this site.)

-Top Spring Break Destinations in California
+Top California Spring Break Destinations

 1. Palm Springs